flotwig/site/_posts/2020-11-09-aftermarket-cell-phone-battery.md

 I purchased my current phone, a OnePlus 5T, in 2017.
 This summer, after about two and a half years of ownership, I noticed that it was no longer holding a charge all day.
 Frequently, the phone would reach 0% and shut off, right in the middle of tracking an evening bike ride or watching Netflix while cooking dinner.
 Although cell phone battery wear is a well-known issue, I got tired of it pretty quickly.

 I used the [AccuBattery](https://play.google.com/store/apps/details?id=com.digibites.accubattery&hl=en_US&gl=US) app for about two months to try and get a handle on my battery health.
-It measured my phone's amperage draw during the day and used that to estimate that of the 3300 milliamp-hour (mAh) capacity that my battery originally offered, only about 2400 mAh of capacity remainied - only about 75% of the battery's original health:
+It measured my phone's amperage draw during the day and used that to estimate that of the 3300 milliamp-hour (mAh) capacity that my battery originally offered, only about 2400 mAh of capacity remained - only about 75% of the battery's original health:

 ![Screenshot of AccuBattery app for OEM battery capacity](/assets/battery/oem-capacity.png)